FIESTA

 spExportSpatial(WYbhspplt,

-savedata_opts = list(out_layer = "WYbhpts",
+savedata_opts = savedata_options(out_layer = "WYbhpts",

 outfolder = outfolder,

-overwrite_layer = TRUE)
+overwrite_layer = TRUE))

 Finally, we can get points within Bighorn National Forest boundary (project on the fly) and save to an outfolder.